kylesluder/objc-namespaces/README.md

 At any given point in a translation unit there exists a stack of namespace scopes.
 A namespace scope consists of a set of identifiers and namespace aliases.
 Each C scope and Objective-C `@`-block creates a correspondingly-lived namespace scope.
 When the compiler encounters an unqualified identifier, it looks up the stack of namespace scopes to find a matching identifier of the appropriate type.

-All identifiers in the namespace named by a `@namespace` block are a member of the namespace scope created by that block.[^TWOPASS]
+All identifiers in the namespace named by a `@namespace` block are a member of the namespace scope created by that block.

+**Note:** With two-pass compilation, this means that a namespace scope includes even identifiers declared _after_ the end of the namespace scope in which they are used.
+With one-pass compilation, this may require appropriate placement or qualification of forward declarations.

 The `@using` directive can be used to create a new scope that contains either a single identifier or all the identifiers from a namespace: